 When you’re adding a post or a page, check out the Yoast SEO settings in the ‘Advanced’ section and you will find a list of options asking what is to be done with the page or post.

 Simply select ‘Noindex’ and publish the post or page – the page won’t be indexed by the search engine.
 Simple?

 Check out the Yoast SEO ‘Title & Metas’ setting from the WordPress dashboard and you will find a list of taxonomies asking how they should be represented.

-You can completely control the applicability of Meta Noindex tag using these two methods.
+You can completely control the applicability of the Meta Noindex tag using these two methods.

-You can ‘nofollow’ links to prevent search engines to index and display links; but it’s again not a foolproof strategy.
-Search engines can still discover the nofollowed links.
+You can ‘nofollow’ links to prevent search engines from indexing and displaying links, but it’s again not a foolproof strategy.
+Search engines can still discover the "nofollow" links.

 To add the nofollow parameter, follow this:

 <a href="URL" rel='nofollow'>Anchor Text</a>